Foundation / Corporation

 Florida Humanities Council (FHC)

--Be rooted in one or more of the disciplines of the humanities
+-Rooted in one or more of the disciplines of the humanities

 -Enlist the participation of humanities scholars and/or experts in the project’s planning and execution, and

--Engage the public in thoughtful and informed activities that explore humanities topics, including those related to Florida and/or topics of interest to Floridians
+-Engage the public in thoughtful and informed activities that explore humanities topics, including those related to Florida topics and/or of interest to Floridians

 Special consideration may be given to the following:

 -Proposals from organizations with annual budgets of less than $1 million

 -Projects that reach new and/or underserved audiences

 -Projects that build on partnerships between two or more organizations or institutions